bacarra-cd/phasmo/README.md

 # Update to GlitchedMythos' Phasmophobia widget.
 Only JS and Fields need to be updated.
-Copy the full faw file and paste it into StreamElements
+Copy the full raw file and paste it into StreamElements